jackmansean64/blog/content/posts/Your Money or Your Life Summary/index.md

 Lower your total monthly expenses by valuing your life energy and increasing your consciousness in spending.
 Learn to choose quality of life over standard of living.

 Here are 12 powerful strategies for reducing your spending:
-1. **Stop trying to impress people.** Other people are likely so busy trying to impress you that they will, at best, not notice your efforts and at worst, resent you for one-upping them.
+1. **Stop trying to impress people**: Other people are likely so busy trying to impress you that they will, at best, not notice your efforts and at worst, resent you for one-upping them.
 Conspicuous consumption does not improve your life but merely serves to inflate your ego.
-2. **Don't go shopping.** Workout your frugality muscles by developing a discipline of buying only what you need and recognizing hidden advertising in the content you consume.
+2. **Don't go shopping**: Workout your frugality muscles by developing a discipline of buying only what you need and recognizing hidden advertising in the content you consume.
-3. **Live within your means**.
-Wait until you have the money before you buy something.
+3. **Live within your means**: Wait until you have the money before you buy something.
 This avoids interest charges and adds a waiting period during which you may discover you don't really need the thing after all.
-4. **Take care of what you have.** Many possessions can be repaired for a fraction of their replacement cost or maintained to extend their life.
-Taking care of our health can save us thousands over our lifetime, and our bodies can't be replaced!
+4. **Take care of what you have**: Many possessions can be repaired for a fraction of their replacement cost or maintained to extend their life.
+This extends to our bodies as well: taking care of our health can save us thousands over our lifetime, and our bodies can't be replaced!
-5. **Wear it out.** How much money would you save if you decided to use things even 20 percent longer?
+5. **Wear it out**: How much money would you save if you decided to use things even 20 percent longer?
 However, this does not mean using something until it wears you out.
-6. **Do it yourself.** Before you hire an expert ask yourself: "can I do this myself?
+6. **Do it yourself**: Before you hire an expert ask yourself: "can I do this myself?
 What would it take to learn how?
 Would it be a useful skill to know?"
-7. **Anticipate your needs.** With enough lead time you will likely find the items you need at a cheaper price.
+7. **Anticipate your needs**: With enough lead time you will likely find the items you need at a cheaper price.
 Software price trackers can automatically alert you when your targeted item goes on sale.
-8. **Research value, quality, durability, multiple use, and price.** Spending $40 on a tool that lasts ten years instead of spending $30 on one that needs to be replaced in five saves you $20.
+8. **Research value, quality, durability, multiple use, and price**: Spending $40 on a tool that lasts ten years instead of spending $30 on one that needs to be replaced in five saves you $20.
 Buying one item for $10 that serves the purpose of four different $5 items saves you $10.
-9. **Buy it for less.** Comparison shop, bargain, buy used, and use meta-search websites and browser add-ons that allow you to check prices on many sites simultaneously.
+9. **Buy it for less**: Comparison shop, bargain, buy used, and use meta-search websites and browser add-ons that allow you to check prices on many sites simultaneously.
-10. **Meet your needs differently.** The principle of substitution states that there are many ways to meet a need.
+10. **Meet your needs differently**: The principle of substitution states that there are many ways to meet a need.
 For example, "freedom" may mean "travel" to you, but what are you really looking for?
 What values or desires lie behind that core need?
 Often it's novelty, stimulation, or getting out of daily and sometimes deadening routines.
 This change in feeling state can often be accomplished equally well with creative substitution.
-11. **Focus on top spending categories.** For most people, this is housing, personal vehicles, and children.
+11. **Focus on top spending categories**: For most people, this is housing, personal vehicles, and children.
-12. **Follow the nine steps of this program.**
+12. **Follow the nine steps of this program**.

 Chances are very good that you could be spending less on every purchase with no reduction in the quality of product or the quality of your life.
 It's the attitude of honoring your life energy that will show you the way, not following someone else's recipe for a frugal life.
 ## Supporting Idea: Society continuously works to convince us we need to consume more to be happy